OUR VIEWS ON BHUTAN TREKKING:

 FLIGHTS TO BHUTAN

 Bhutan flights operate from many major cities like Delhi, Kolkatta, Singapore, Bangkok, and Kathmandu.
 It is very easy to book your tickets to Bhutan from these major cities.
 You can either book your tickets using a credit card or let me book for you.
-Check the details of Bhutan flights Schedule and fare.
+Check the details of the Bhutan flights Schedule and fare.
 Check the Flights Schedule here

 There is no seat allocation in Bhutan Airlines and if you have any seat preference you need to get it while check-in through the counter.
 The views of the Himalayas including the highest Mountain are amazing from the left side of the seat from Delhi to Paro flight.
 I have personally experienced this and I would recommend you.